 Drake Urging Rihanna To Cut Ties With ‘Player’ Hassan Jameel — Doesn’t ‘Deserve Her’

 Jealous much?
 Drake is urging Rihanna to cut ties with Hassan Jameel for two reasons, HollywoodLife.com has EXCLUSIVELY learned.
-One, he’s a ‘player, and two, he doesn’t ‘deserve her.’
+Firstly, he’s a ‘player, and secondly, he doesn’t ‘deserve her.’

 Well, look who’s calling the kettle black!
 Drake, 30, has many opinions on Rihanna‘s, 29, new man but they all sound like he’s describing himself.
 The “One Dance” rapper called Hassan Jameel a player, and all we can say is that it takes one to know one.
 “Rihanna still talks to Drake here and there,” a source tells HollywoodLife.com EXCLUSIVELY.
 “He cares about her a lot despite not treating her right when they were dating.
 He isn’t ready to be in a full time romance with her but he definitely doesn‘t want to see her be disrespected by some other guy.”